phetsims/phet-info/doc/axe-devtools-guide.md

 Most issues are in **common code libraries**.
 - If you can identify the source, open an issue in the correct repo.
 - If not, file in `scenery` and assign to `@jessegreenberg` for triage.

+## Scope of Testing
+- Run axe DevTools only against the **standalone simulation build**.
+Don’t test in Studio, wrappers, or other embed contexts because they add markup that hides true sim issues and produces noise we can’t act on.
+- Skip axe DevTools when the **Voicing feature** is enabled.
+Voicing manipulates the DOM in ways that we expect to be incompatible with axe DevTools, so the results are unreliable.

 ## Acceptable Problems
 Some axe issues are expected and **can be ignored** for now: